normal1ze/helpa/README.md

 ## Installation
 Simply include helpa.scss as a partial in your SASS main project file.

+Don't have a SASS compiler?
+Not to worry.
+Just include the CSS file in the head of your website or application.

 ## Examples
 Some extracts from helpa.